CINPLA/expipe/docs/index.rst

 Welcome to Expipe's documentation!
 ==========================================

-Expipe is a lightweight data analysis platform that aims to simplify the steps from experiment to data analysis.
+Expipe is a lightweight data management platform that aims to simplify the steps from experiment to data analysis.
 We acknowledge the need for multiple tools, workflows and formats in experimental pipelines and have made an agnostic platform that focuses on adding value and formalizing existing workflows